justgage/budget/README.md

 Budget
 ======

-A simple command line budgeting program that helps me to learn [elixir](elixir-lang.org)
+A simple command line budgeting program that helps me to learn [Elixir](elixir-lang.org)

 # Building

 There's a binary included for 64bit linux, but you can build one for your system if you have `elixir` installed and run `mix escript.build`

+NOTE: this requires the Erlang runtime.